What are the pros and cons of prepaid funeral plans?

 We can also offer a best price guarantee* on funeral plans purchased through us.

 So, what are you waiting for?

-Compare quotes, protect your loved ones and buy a funeral plan today.
+Protect your loved ones from spiralling costs and buy a funeral plan today.

 At Reassured, we will provide you with quotes from Co-op funeral care, as well as any information required regarding the best funeral plans.

 This allows you to make a fully informed decision.

 All of the funeral plans we provide are fully regulated by the Funeral Planning Authority (FPA) ensuring you and your money are protected.